Cancer and work

 • If you are a new employee, ask your manager or human resources department if there is a waiting (qualifying) period for paid personal leave.

-• Give as much notice as possible before taking leave.
+• Give as much notice as possible before applying for or taking leave.

 • Combine personal leave with annual leave and long-service leave, if necessary.